610yilingliu/FakeDonaldTrump/README.md

 GAN model from [Generate House Number by Yiling](https://github.com/610yilingliu/GenerateHouseNumber)

 It is a project that converts DCGAN PyTorch code to TensorFlow.
-You can find full explain and documentation of DCGAN in that repo
+You can find full explain, related tests and documentation of DCGAN in that repo